shikhar3295/adam2392.github.io/content/blog/coding/setting-up-pelican.md

 - Pushing Content to Cloud
 - Adding Pages of Static Content
 - Adding Articles To Your Blog
+- Adding Gallery / Images To Your Blog
 - References:

 <!-- /MarkdownTOC -->